 Krishnan Guru-Murthy is one of the main anchors of Channel 4 News.

-Since joining the team in 1998 he has fronted big events from the Omagh bombing and 9/11 to special war coverage and the Mumbai attacks.
+Since joining the team in 1998 he has fronted big events from the Omagh bombing, 9/11, the Mumbai attacks, to special war reports from Syria, Yemen and Gaza.
 Having covered five British general elections he does special political shows for Channel 4 such as the "Ask the Chancellors" debate.

 His TV career began at the age of eighteen presenting youth television for the BBC.
 He went on to present, report and produce a variety of programmes from Newsround to Newsnight.

 There’s been some shocking predictions about household energy bills and we were joined by the founder of MoneySavingExpert Martin Lewis.

 As Boris Johnson steps down – what now for the country and who will actually get on with the business of governing?

 We spoke to Jacob Rees Mogg in his only television interview since the Prime Minister resigned.